KV29: Location and exploration

 The tomb is located in a small side valley that leads towards the tomb of Thutmose III (KV34) and is close to other tombs of similar date, including the tomb of Thutmose IV's mother Tiaa (KV32) and KV42.
 Given its proximity to these tombs, it is thought to date to the mid-Eighteenth Dynasty.
 It has a simple layout consisting of a vertical shaft and a single chamber.

 KV29 was known since the 1830s, when its location was noted by the early Egyptologists James Burton and John Gardiner Wilkinson.
 It was mentioned again in the 1880s by Eugène Lefébure and assigned a tomb number in 1899.
 In the 1990s the shaft was mapped by the Theban Mapping Project.

 Excavation

-Excavation of the shaft began in January of 2011; half the depth proved to be flood debris from the 1994 flood and modern debris from the 1960s onwards.
+Excavation of the shaft began in January 2011; half the depth proved to be flood debris from the 1994 flood and modern debris from the 1960s onwards.
 The rest of the shaft contained clean fill washed in during earlier floods.
 The final 3 m of debris in the 9 m deep shaft consisted of hard packed limestone chips; fragmentary ceramics and four pieces of an alabaster jar were recovered from this layer.
 The shaft was capped with an iron door at the conclusion of the 2011 season.

 Excavation resumed in 2016.
 The shaft was found to open to the west onto a room, also filled with debris.
 The extent of the room was investigated using a telescoping camera and flashlights.
 The architectural layout of the room is unknown, as it is so full of debris any possible side chamber doorways are obscured.